Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ### Organizing excess cable lengths

-Grab the two ‘cable hangers’ from the EX hardware box.
+Grab the two 'cable hangers' from the EX hardware box.
 Align the clip portion of these into the T-slot on the X-rail and press directly downwards firmly to clip these in place.
 These are installed between the X-axis drag chain end link and the steel drag chain mount as shown.

 Should you need to unclip these hangers for any minor adjustments, pull the bottom edge of the hanger upwards to rotate and unclip from the T-slot.